C$ 503 Find Cheap Flights from Toronto to South Korea

 • If you are flying from Toronto to South Korea with small children, and your flight departs from Terminal 1, consider stopping by the children's play area near Gate 24.
 You can sit and watch as your kids entertain themselves and burn off excess energy before the family boards the long flight to South Korea.

-Top 5 airlines serving from Toronto to South Korea
+Reviews of the top 5 airlines flying from Toronto to South Korea

 Need help choosing which airline to fly with from Toronto to South Korea?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.